Robert Rich (musician): 1990s–2000s

+In 1995, Rich revived the sleep concerts for radio after a DJ from KUCI in Irvine CA suggested the idea to him.
+In 1996, he did a three month tour across the U.S. playing sleep concerts for studio and live audiences.

 In 2001, he released an album titled Somnium, a 7-hour album divided into three tracks on one DVD video.
-This album was a recreation of the sleep concert environment he created during the 1980s at Stanford.
-Although not officially recognized, many people believe it to be the longest artist album of all time.
+This album was a recreation of the sleep-concert environment he had created during the 1980s at Stanford.
+Somnium represents a landmark in ambient music, being one of the longest continuous musical compositions ever released.

 In 2004, he released an album of piano solos titled Open Window.
 This album documents his improvised piano style that has been part of his live concerts for decades.
 It was recorded on a 1925 vintage A.B.
 Chase baby grand piano.

-On March 11, 2005, Robert suffered a hand injury while cleaning a glass jug, accidentally slipping and falling on top of it.
+On March 11, 2005, Rich suffered a hand injury while cleaning a glass jug, accidentally slipping and falling on top of it.
 During the recovery process, he continued to record new material and tour.
-He also constructed end-blown flutes from PVC pipe that are more easily played with limited right-hand dexterity.
+He also constructed end-blown flutes from PVC pipe that are more easily played with his limited right-hand dexterity.

 During his 2006 tour, Rich performed in front of a film created by visual artist Daniel Colvin as a backdrop.
 After the tour, he created a score for the film, which was released on CD and DVD in 2007 under the title Atlas Dei.
-In 2007 he also released the album Illumination, a companion soundtrack of a multimedia installation by Michael Somoroff, and a collaboration album with touch guitarist Markus Reuter.
+In 2007, he also released the album Illumination, a companion soundtrack of a multimedia installation by Michael Somoroff, originally created for the Rothko chapel.
+He collaborated with touch guitarist Markus Reuter in the album Eleven Questions (2007).

-One of Rich's other interests is food.
-He maintains a website of recipes and other food-related topics called Flavor Notes.
-He also has a long list of recipes for wild mushrooms.